CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 ...:            items.append(item)
 ```

-Let’s pick one and find it’s index:
+Let’s pick one and find its index:

 ```python